PEXANE2/azure-docs.tr-tr/articles/sql-database/sql-database-metrics-diag-logging.md

 ---
-title: Ölçümler ve tanılama günlüğü
+title: Metrics and diagnostics logging
-description: Kaynak kullanımı ve sorgu yürütme istatistikleri hakkında bilgi depolamak için Azure SQL veritabanı 'nda tanılamayı nasıl etkinleştireceğinizi öğrenin.
+description: Learn how to enable diagnostics in Azure SQL Database to store information about resource utilization and query execution statistics.
 services: sql-database
 ms.service: sql-database
 ms.subservice: monitor